tnballo/high-assurance-rust/src/chp4/attack_1.md

 We'll cover heap mechanics in greater depth later in this chapter.
 And exploit a double-free vulnerability backed by a simpler allocator.
 Modern heap exploitation, attacking up-to-date `glibc` and its contemporaries, is an art and science beyond our scope.
-Other free resources exist for who wish to dive those depths[^How2Heap].
+Other free resources exist for those who wish to dive those depths[^How2Heap].

 > **Availability Robustness: The Rust Port Isn't Strictly Better**
 >